 - Watch The Enemy’s Castbar

-When targeting an enemy, try hitting Alt-F on your keyboard to see a bar come up that will show you the enemy’s castbar.
+When targeting an enemy, try hitting Alt-F on your keyboard.
+By hitting Alt-F, Focus Target will be applied, and it will become easier to keep track of an enemy’s attacks.
 The bar will remain up on your screen and it will display what the selected enemy is casting—this is especially useful if you’re a tank and you’re sitting on your stun to use against one special boss ability that could potentially wipe the team.
 Unlike some other multiplayer games, enemy-casted spells are not even closely tied to their animation.
 By seeing the castbar fill up, you can get in the habit of timing your abilities and getting yourself in the correct position for the next mechanic!
 Also get in the habit of actively casting and slide-casting and moving during battle.

 - Read Your Tooltips